Govenlock: Prohibition days

 After Montana's prohibition declaration in 1919, large groups of Americans from that state frequently crossed the border by train to visit Govenlock to purchase booze.

 Four liquor warehouses were established in the centre to serve the booming liquor trade.
 Gambling and parties became common, attracting not only thirsty people from across the border, but many bachelors from all parts of southwestern Saskatchewan who wanted to let loose.

-A pool room and two-story dance hall building were built and owned by Henry Buss.
+A pool room and two-storey dance hall building were built and owned by Henry Buss.
 These took advantage of American customers waiting for their liquor orders, offering a game of pool or high-stakes poker table to fill the time.
 Revelry and good times were staples in Govenlock during their early days.

 To avoid legal problems, American bootleggers would have to obtain a tourist pass at Canada border entry points.
 They would come to the pioneer town with their car trunks weighed down with sand bags, in order to avoid suspicion later when they returned with a trunk full of heavy booze.

 Canadian beer cost 12 cents per bottle and was said to be highly prized.
-Whiskey was more expensive and more lucrative.
+Canadian whisky was more expensive and more lucrative.
 It was transported in barrels.
-Each barrel had three burlap sacks, with 24 four-quart bottles - wrapped in straw - in each sack.
+Each barrel had three burlap sacks, with 24 four-quart bottles — wrapped in straw — in each sack.
 A barrel wholesaled for $24.
 When it reached the United States, it sold for $140.
-A carload of 14 barrels of beer and five cases of whiskey could fetch a profit of $2,500.
+A carload of 14 barrels of beer and five cases of whisky could fetch a profit of $2,500.

 The bootlegging trade was good business for several years and there were few legal hassles for the rumrunners.
 Mounties and provincial police intervened to ensure that the liquor went through the hands of locals before crossing the United States border.
 Even a few of the Govenlock residents tried their hand at bootlegging, but they soon found out that more of the liquor was stolen than sold.

 In 1922, Govenlock's prosperity in the bootlegging business ended when the Government of Saskatchewan restricted liquor export houses to cities with 10,000 people or more.
 This started the slow end of the once promising pioneer town of Govenlock.
 Over the years and one by one, stores and shops soon closed and residents left.
 In 1962, the only grain elevator left in Govenlock was toppled and demolished.
 By 1990, rural municipality officials brought in the bulldozers and demolished all but one of the remaining buildings that stood in Govenlock, including the old Govenlock Hotel.

 The only building left is the community hall, built in 1948.
-A commemorative plaque marks the area where Govenlock was located and honors the town's wilder pioneer days.
+A commemorative plaque marks the area where Govenlock was located and honours the town's wilder pioneer days.